metabase/metabase/docs/developers-guide/frontend.md

 ### Control over loading and error states

-By default both `EntityObject` and `EntityList` loaders will handle loading state for you by using `LoadingAndErrorWrapper` under the hood.
+By default both `EntityObject` and `EntityList` loaders will handle loading state for you by using `Loading` under the hood.
 If for some reason you want to handle loading on your own you can disable this behavior by setting `loadingAndErrorWrapper: false`.

 ### Wrapped objects